 Sergey Lipinets vs Mikey Garcia

-Former 3 division world champion, current WBC lightweight world champion, California based Mexican/American, Mikey Garcia, puts lightweight defences on hold to compete at light welterweight, and on this occasion, he takes on undefeated IBF world champion, Russia's Sergey Lipinets.
+3 division champion, WBC lightweight world champion, California based Mexican/American, Mikey Garcia, puts lightweight defences on hold to compete at light welterweight, and on this occasion, he takes on undefeated IBF world champion, Russia's Sergey Lipinets.
 The fight takes place at the Freeman Coliseum in San Antonio, the venue, containing a supportive, mostly pro Garcia crowd of fans.

 The champion is the one on the front foot, early, but Garcia, very mobile.
 Garcia scores with all the punches in the fight, takes a clear lead after 2 rounds, Lipinets lands his first decent punches in round 3, blood exits Garcia's nose.
 As Garcia's opponent takes more chances, he hits him with good, clean punches.